 Thus, then, if you belong to Daniel's people, you know what this spiritual poverty is, what this spiritual necessity is; and if that poverty be real, it will cause you to fall in with the same order of things.
-The same King and the same Priest that finished transgression made an end of sin, made reconciliation for iniquity, and brought in everlasting righteousness, and that reigns forever; and thus the persons that take possession of this kingdom are saints, not .of men's making, nor of their own making; they have not made themselves, but the Lord has made them.
+The same King and the same Priest that finished transgression made an end of sin, made reconciliation for iniquity, and brought in everlasting righteousness, and that reigneth for ever; and thus the persons that take possession of this kingdom are saints, not of men's making, nor of their own making; they have not made themselves, but the Lord hath made them.
 "This people have I formed for myself: they shall show forth my praise."
-If you belong, then, to the poor and needy, then you do not belong to the lost; by nature you belong to the lost, "children of wrath, even as others;" but through grace you are brought to know your need; through grace brought to seek the Lord m the spirit of that scripture thought very little of in our day; brought to seek the Lord after the due order.
+If thou belongest, then, to the poor and needy, then thou dost not belong to the lost; by nature you belong to the lost-"children of wrath, even as others;" but through grace you are brought to know your need; through grace brought to seek mercy; through grace brought to seek the Lord in the spirit of that scripture thought very little of in our day; brought to seek the Lord in the due order.
 "We sought not," said that wondrous man of God, David, "we sought not the Lord after the due order;" and the Lord manifested his disapprobation of that.
 So that his people shall not only seek him, but after the order of his own truth, his own kingdom, his own priesthood, his own eternal salvation.